wintvelt/blob-images-frontend-NEW/README.md

 }
 ```

+## Links
+In links to protected pages,
+- use the custom `Link` component
+- add a `protected={true}` prop

+This will add a check if user is logged in.
+If not, the link will not work and a toast will be shown.

 ### Redirects
 Whenever a redirect takes place - e.g. someone not logged in visits a private page - they will be redirected to the login page, and a message appears (as a toast).